 Blog

-Managing AI Risks: A Comprehensive Guide for In-House Counsel
+How to Manage AI Risks: A Guide for Legal Teams

 Artificial Intelligence (AI) holds vast transformative potential across industries, yet with this promise comes a range of concerns and risks that need careful consideration.
 As discussed in the recent episode of “Navigating US AI Regulation and Government Policy for In-House Counsel,” key issues span from intellectual property (IP) and data privacy to cybersecurity and regulatory challenges.
 Here, we delve into these primary concerns and risks, providing a roadmap for managing AI risks effectively.